In today’s environment, it may seem that threats are everywhere and that violence and harm can impact anyone at any time.

 - Counseling and Psychological Services (CAPS) provides a 24 hour telephone help line for those in immediate distress who need to speak with a mental health professional: (239) 745-EARS (3277).
 CAPS is also available for counseling services during regular business hours in Howard Hall, 2nd

-- Student Care Services is available during business hours for walk-ins, Cohen Center 288 or complete this Care and Concern Reporting Form
+- Student Care Services is available during business hours for walk-ins, Cohen Student Union 288 or complete this Care and Concern Reporting Form

 - Students who live on-campus can contact their Resident Assistant or Resident Director who will assist in directing them to the appropriate person or office